deepikahaldkar-data/deepikahaldkar-data/README.md

 - 💼 Monitoring ₹9800+ crore CGD projects directly at the CEO’s office
 - 📈 Generate daily, weekly, and monthly reports for real-time project tracking
 - 📊 Visualize complex data into intuitive dashboards
-- 🛠️ Currently upskilling in SQL and R.
+- 🛠️ Currently upskilling in R.
 - 🎯 Aiming to transition into a full-time **Data Analyst / BI Analyst** role
 - 🌍 Based in Noida | From Jabalpur, Madhya Pradesh